ScriptFUSION/Porter/README.md

 Quick start
 -----------

 To get started quickly, try our [quick start guide][Quickstart].
+For a more thorough introduction, continue reading this document.

 Understanding this manual
 -------------------------

 The first half of this manual covers Porter's main features and how to use them.
 The second half covers architecture, interface and implementation details for Porter developers.
-There's an intermission inbetween so you'll know where the cut-off is!
+There's an intermission inbetween so you'll know where the division is!

 Text marked as `inline code` denotes literal code, as it would appear in a PHP file.
 For example, `Porter` refers specifically to the class of the same name within this library, whereas *Porter* refers to this entire project as a whole.